 The development of well designed places alongside our rivers, canals and docks can make a significant contribution to the success of the waterways and their ability to deliver more active, socially engaged and healthy places.

-You can find our suggested guiding principles and associated video (coming soon) on our creating successful waterside places page.
+You can find our suggested guiding principles on our creating successful waterside places page.
 Translate these principles into planning policy to support unlocking the potential of the waterways for place making.